The St Anthony's Curriculum

 The St Anthony's Curriculum is based on National Education Goals, the NZ Curriculum and the National Religious Education Curriculum.
 It is the school’s intention that staff work together to deliver a balanced curriculum which reflects “best practice” in education.
 For this reason, programmes are constantly reviewed and refined.
 A high emphasis is placed on Literacy and the teaching of Mathematics, as skills learned in these areas underpin all school activities.

-We are also very pleased to announce that we have secured a Mandarin Languages Assistant to teach Chinese and the Chinese culture to our Year 5-8 students starting Term 3 until the end of the year.
+We are also very pleased to announce that we have secured a Mandarin Languages Assistant to teach our Years 5-8 students starting Term 3 until the end of the year.
 This programme is in partnership with The Confucius Institute at Victoria University and Scots College.
 We are delighted to be able to offer this wonderful learning opportunity to our students.

 Teachers are continually involved in professional learning and there is a strong commitment to provide quality Catholic education for the children.
 The attitudes and values, which the school instils, are based on the life and teachings of Jesus Christ and Christian principles.
 We aim to teach the Religious Education Programme for Catholic Primary Schools in such a way that the knowledge, attitude and skills of our students are developed, and that therefore the children have the opportunity to deepen their faith and know what the Catholic Church believes and teaches.
 Within our programmes, all of the Learning Areas will be integrated into Learn About Our Faith.
 By using an inquiry approach to Religious Education, the students will develop a greater understanding of how this important curriculum learning area can be integrated into all aspects of their learning and life.